-What does Channel One News offer teachers?
+What resources for educators does Channel One News offer?
 Lots.

-In addition to providing a Monday-Friday daily news show that consists of educational, high-quality video, we offer a number of supplementary materials to help you teach current events and media literacy in your classroom.
-All of our video content and related resources are aligned to the Common Core State Standards.
+In addition to providing a daily newscast throughout the school year, we offer a number of supplementary resources for teachers to help promote current events and media literacy in the classroom.
+Our daily newscast and associated teaching resources are aligned to state standards.
 Whether you’re looking for relevant videos that put real-world events in context, or embarking on the flipped classroom movement, Channel One News is all about authentic learning.

 Click here to watch today’s show on the website.